Frequently Asked Questions – Vehicle Manufacturers and the National Safety Mark

 What is the National Safety Mark?

 The national safety mark (NSM) is the property of the Government of Canada and its use is authorized by the Minister of Transport to manufacturers of new vehicles offered for sale in Canada.
 Transport Canada requires the manufacturers that are authorized to affix the mark, to have the capability to certify their vehicle production to comply with the regulations under the Motor Vehicle Safety Act.

-||NSM sample - the unique number assigned to a company is to appear in the center of the NSM.|
+||NSM sample - the unique number assigned to a company is to appear in the center of the NSM maple leaf shaped logo.|

-What are my obligations as a manufacturer?
+What are my obligations as a vehicle manufacturer in Canada?

-The trailer must also meet the parking brake requirements of TSD 121.
-Records of testing must be established as evidence of the parking brake system capabilities.
 If you are unsure of the information you are required to submit, or if you need help in determining if your application is complete, various consulting agencies and trade associations can provide you with assistance.

 How long does it take to get a NSM?